Pursue a new passion, discover your Second Career

 Second Career is an Ontario government program that helps laid-off and unemployed individuals to train for new careers in emerging sectors of the economy.
 It covers up to $28,000 (or more, in some cases) for tuition and expenses such as books, travel, transportation, disability supports and basic living costs.
 This cost-sharing grant is provided on the basis of need, so applicants may be asked to contribute to their education.
 Consider a Second Career program if further experience and certification will help you reach your personal and professional goals.

 What is involved?

-The first step is to connect with an Employment Ontario community partner such as Loyalist Community Employment Services, or other agencies in the community such as Career Edge or META Employment Services.
-They will provide more information and conduct an assessment of eligibility.
+The first step is to connect with an Employment Ontario community partner such as Loyalist Community Employment Services, Career Edge or META Employment Services.
+They will provide you with information and conduct an assessment of eligibility.
+They will also help you gather the information needed to support your application to Second Career.
 You can attend any college that offers the program within the area of study in which you are interested.

+Explore Loyalist College’s full-time programs.
 At Loyalist, most certificate and diploma programs that can be completed within two academic years are eligible for Second Career funding.
-Loyalist offers 65 full-time programs:

-At Loyalist, Second Career students receive support from faculty and staff who truly care that students are getting the most out of their College experience – academically, socially and personally.
-Loyalist offers a number of Student Success Services, including:
+At Loyalist, Second Career students receive support from faculty and staff who truly care that you are getting the most out of your College experience – academically, socially and personally.
+Loyalist offers a number of Student Success services, including:

 - Academic Skills Centre and Peer Tutoring

 - Indigenous Resource Centre